The Amazing Race en Discovery Channel 1: Casting

 Applications were accepted from 17 November 2008 to 31 January 2009.

 Marketing

 Visa, Palm Treo Pro and Nintendo were the sponsors of this season.

 Cast

 This season counted with eleven teams from Argentina, Brazil, Chile, Colombia, Mexico, Panama and Venezuela.
 The cast includes the first team in the history of the franchise composed of a godfather and a godson, a homosexual dating couple, and a team of non-identical twins.

 Results

-The following teams participated in the season, with their relationships at the time of filming.
-Placements are listed in finishing order:
+The following teams are listed with their placements in each leg.
+Placements are listed in finishing order.